 1. Planting Broccoli

-Broccoli loves the sunshine and needs to be planted in a site that gets at least 6 to 8 hours of sunlight a day.
+Broccoli loves sunlight and needs to be planted in a site that gets at least 6 to 8 hours of direct sunlight a day.
 Broccoli is a cool-season plant, so the timing is key to getting your broccoli to produce properly.
-Broccoli is a cool-season plant, so planning your seed starting around the temperature is key.
-Depending on when you want to harvest your broccoli, you should either start your broccoli seeds in the late winter or early spring if you want a summer harvest, or in the later summer if you want to harvest in the fall.
+Broccoli is best in your cool season garden, so planning your seeds around the temperature is key.
+Depending on when you want to harvest your broccoli, and of course which growing zone you live in, you should plant your broccoli seeds in the fall or late winter.
+The soil temperature should be about 75 degrees when you plant your seeds.
+That might mean that you need to start the seeds indoors.
+The most common time to grow broccoli plants is sometime in the fall so you harvest broccoli in the winter.
+Once established, broccoli will grow in even near freezing temperatures.

-Starting your own seeds can be rewarding, but time consuming or space dependent, so if you prefer to pick up seedlings at your local nursery to plant in your garden that is quite ok.
+Starting your own seeds can be rewarding, but time consuming or space dependent, so if you prefer to pick up seedlings at your local nursery to plant in your garden that would work just as well.

 Starting Your Seeds